Yann-Brault/splc-artifact/reproduce_scenarios/reproduce_scenario2.md

 # About

-The goal is for you to reproduce the scenario depicted in the _section 5.2_ of the article.
+The goal is for you to reproduce the scenario depicted in the _section 5.3_ of the article.
+With this scenario, we aim to evaluate how our approach, through its configuration and generation capabilities, helps the user to compose a solution that experiments only partially cover.
 Detailed steps are given to you in order to replicate each step of the scenario.

 **Disclaimer** : We assume from here that you are running the project with Docker as explained in the [README file](https://anonymous.4open.science/r/splc-artifact-files/README.md).